wp-plugins/easy-vkontakte-connect/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

-This plugin allows you autopublish posts with pictures to VKontakte wall and provide VKontakte Wall Analytics.
+This plugin allows you autopublish blog posts with pictures to VKontakte wall and provide VKontakte Wall Analytics.

 == Description ==